-ART 101: History of Ancient Art
+ART 101: History of Western Art: Prehistory - Medieval

-This course surveys the objects, images, and architecture from the Paleolithic era to the Medieval period (prehistory through ca. 1000 CE), addressing the importance of religious, social, and political influences on the art of prehistoric, Mesopotamian, Egyptian, Greek, Roman, early Christian, Byzantine and Medieval European cultures.
+An introductory survey of objects, images, and architecture from the Paleolithic era to the Medieval period (prehistory through ca. 1000 CE), addressing the importance of religious, social, and political influences on the art of prehistoric, Mesopotamian, Egyptian, Greek, Roman, early Christian, Byzantine and Medieval European cultures.
 Emphasizes developing and enhancing students' ability to understand works of art in their social and historical contexts.
 May require field trips to local museums, galleries, or lectures.
 (CSU/UC) AA/AS Area C, CSU Area C-1, IGETC Area 3A

-ART 102: History of European Art
+ART 102: History of Western Art: Medieval - Nineteenth Century